RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 Sections 1-3 give you a quick overview of the structure of the experiment configuration file, as well as a short example to get started quickly.

 Sections 4 onwards contain detailed documentation of each part of the experiment, and show how to build a different example experiment configuration file from start to finish.
+(However, the example shown will not be complete, and will only contain a few examples of the essential portions of the configuration file, the rest of which have to be filled out by the experimenter.)

 ### Contents
 <ol>